Our research is editorially independent but we

 Outside of Canada, Newfoundland, the country’s easternmost province, is not a place that you hear talked about often as a vacation destination, but it certainly should be.
 It offers incredible scenery, including dramatic mountains and fjords, a rugged coastline with picturesque beaches, majestic icebergs and an abundance of wildlife, not to mention some of the friendliest people on Earth.
-If you’d like to experience some of what Newfoundland has to offer for yourself, consider putting at least a few of these amazing places on your itinerary.
+If you’d like to explore some of Newfoundland’s top attractions, consider putting at least a few of these amazing places on your itinerary.

 Among Newfoundland’s long list of outdoor adventure opportunities, the months of December through April bring the best skiing on Canada’s east coast at Marble Mountain resort, located just five minutes from Corner Brook, known as the snowiest city in the nation.
 It receives an average of 16 feet of snowfall each year and features the highest vertical drop of any ski area in Atlantic Canada, with the chance to glide down 250 acres of powder.
 There are nearly 40 trails that offer something for everyone from the beginning skier to the most advanced, as well as for snowboarders in its terrain park.